Torann/modules/README.md

 This will create migration that is of type `create` - so in `up` method there will be creating `cameras` table and in `down` method deleting `cameras` table

+> If the application supports multi-tenancy, the `--tenant` option can be used to store migration file in the tenant subdirectory of the module migration directory.

 ### module:cache

 Create a module cache file for faster module registration.